Industry by the Numbers

 The Importance of Protecting Intellectual Property Rights

-The impact of intellectual property theft on the global economy accounts for $500-600 billion in lost sales each year, or 5-7% of world trade.
+The impact of IP theft on the global economy accounts for more than $400 billion in lost sales each year, which is more than the national income of most countries.
 U.S. intellectual property is worth $5-5.5 trillion - more than the gross domestic product (GDP) of any other country.
-Intellectual property accounts for more than half of all U.S. exports, helping drive 40% of U.S. economic growth.
+According to Bureau of Economic Analysis, Intellectual Property accounts for 19% of all U.S. service exports.

 In a global digital economy, it is essential for trade agreements to guarantee the protection and enforcement of intellectual property (IP) rights, or piracy will continue to grow as a problem.